 * Major aircraft manufacturers began to consider JAST designs in 1994.
 The JAST program office issued a request for proposals in March 1996.
 A short time later, the project name was changed to "Joint Strike Fighter (JSF)" to indicate that they were working on real flying hardware, not blue-sky design concepts.
 Given that the program envisioned production runs of thousands of aircraft, there was intense interest from the US aerospace community.
 Three companies offered proposals to meet the JSF request:

 The STOVL designs from all the manufacturers had the same infrared signatures in normal flight as the CTOL and CV variants.
 That was an improvement from the Harrier, whose four rotating exhaust nozzles arranged around the aircraft's center of gravity were regarded by critics as providing a perfect "bulls-eye" for heat-seeking missiles.

 * In 1996, the Boeing and Lockheed-Martin concepts were selected as finalists, and both companies then began formal development of demonstrator aircraft.
-The elimination of McDonnell Douglas from the competition was a major blow to that company, and one of the contributing factors to the company's subsequent buyout by Boeing.
+The elimination of McDonnell Douglas from the competition was a major blow to that company, and one of the contributing factors to the firm's subsequent buyout by Boeing.
 Boeing planned two "X-32" demonstrators, while the Lockheed Martin planned one "X-35" demonstrator.

 First flight of the Lockheed Martin "X-35A" CTOL demonstrator was on 24 October 2000, with first flight of the "X-35C" CV variant on 16 December 2000.
 The X-35A was then updated the "X-35B" STOVL demonstrator by addition of the lift fan system and other hardware, with initial vertical flight testing in June 2001.

 In October 2001, the Lockheed Martin X-35 was selected as the winner of the competition.
 Boeing was perceived as having the edge in management, while both companies were rated equally on cost and support.
-However, the Lockheed Martin design was seen as involving lower risk, with the lift-fan concept for the STOVL variant scoring particular points on the win.
+However, the Lockheed Martin design was seen as involving lower risk, with the lift-fan concept for the STOVL variant scoring particular points for the win.
 Lockheed Martin released a "finalized" design for the production F-35 in the summer of 2002.